phybros/willwarren.com/content/posts/adding-firewall-rules-for-oracle-database-using-iptables.markdown

-+++
+---
-Description = ""
+Description: ""
-date = 2014-03-18
+date: "2014-03-18"
+slug: adding-firewall-rules-for-oracle-database-using-iptables
+tags:
+- sysadmin
+- database
+- oracle
-title = "Adding firewall rules for Oracle Database using iptables" slug = "adding-firewall-rules-for-oracle-database-using-iptables" tags = ["sysadmin", "database", "oracle"]
+title: Adding firewall rules for Oracle Database using iptables

-+++
+---

 To connect to a box on your network that is running Oracle Database, you will first need to allow connections to Oracle through your firewall.